-Julia Segal (18) is an incoming freshman at Stanford University.
+Julia Segal (18) is a freshman at Stanford University.
 She is a classically trained pianist and a member of the iSing Silicon Valley Girlchoir.
 Her passion, however, has always been in writing songs.
 She is the lead singer and songwriter of a Palo Alto-based indie pop band, Reverie (reverie-band-official.com), with whom she performed at various gigs in the Bay Area.
 She has spent much of her childhood and teenage years tutoring her younger sister.
 Besides music, she serves as the Co-President for her school's Jewish Student Union.
 She is looking forward to being able to share her passion and love for music with children around the world.

 Founder, Chief Executive Officer